SohamInamdar142857/EE224_16_bit_CPU/README.md

 general enough to solve complex problems.
 The architecture allows predicated instruction execution and multiple load and store execution.
 There are three machine-code instruction formats (R, I, and J type) and a total of 14 instructions.

+##Instruction Set Architecture
+Information for the 14 instructions supported by the IITB-CPU and their encoding can be found in the [Problem Statement](https://github.com/SohamInamdar142857/EE224_16_bit_CPU/blob/main/EE224-IITB-CPU-Project.pdf).